sandmor/virid/README.md

 Both the client selector and server API use the same entitlement source, preventing privilege escalation via crafted requests.

+## Archive Memory System (Developer)

+The archive is a per-user durable memory store surfaced only to the model via tool calls (no UI yet).
+It enables the assistant to remember entities, preferences, and relationships.

+Data models (`ArchiveEntry`, `ArchiveLink`) are defined in `prisma/schema.prisma`:

+- Entry: `slug` (user-unique), `entity`, `tags[]`, `body`, timestamps.
+- Link: semantic relationship between two entries with `type` label and optional bidirectionality.

+Implemented database queries live in `lib/db/queries.ts` (create, update, delete, link, search).
+Slug uniqueness is enforced per user with auto-suffixing on collisions.

+Available tools (registered in chat route):

+- `archiveCreateEntry`
+- `archiveReadEntry`
+- `archiveUpdateEntry`
+- `archiveDeleteEntry`
+- `archiveLinkEntries`
+- `archiveSearchEntries`

+Model guidance is appended to the system prompt to encourage concise, non-duplicative entries and appropriate linking.

+Future enhancements (not yet implemented): semantic vector search, summarization/compaction, richer graph traversal.

 ## License

 MIT